randym/axlsx/README.md

      percentage in serialization and ensure that formula are not stored in value caches
    - fix bug that causes repair warnings when using a text only title reference.
+   - Add title property to axis so you can lable the x/y/series axis for charts.
+   - Add sheet views with panes

 - **May.30.12**: 1.1.6 release
    - data protection with passwords for sheets